Arizona’s ERIC Program Works to Improve Access to Emergency InformationPosted on by

-ERIC interpreters and captioners work alongside communicators to interpret and transcribe information presented at community meetings and media briefings, on websites and social media, and in evacuation shelters for people who are deaf and hard of hearing.
+ERIC interpreters and captioners work alongside emergency communicators to interpret and transcribe information presented at community meetings, media briefings, on websites and social media, and in evacuation shelters for people who are Deaf and hard of hearing.

 People in Arizona are at risk from a variety of hazards, including extreme heat, floods, and wildfire.
 More than 1,500 wildfires occur in Arizona each year.

 Trial by Fire